ssmirr/appdev-chapters/our-own-classes.md

 The new things to note in the code above:

  - We use the `self` keyword _when defining the method_ to make it a class method rather than an instance method.
 That way, we call the method directly on capital-`P` `Person`.
- - We give the method the ability to accept an argument by adding parentheses and choosing a name for the argument when defining the method (sort of like we choose a name for a block variable within the pipes).
-Then we can use that argument within the method definition, sort of like a block variable.
+ - We give the method the ability to accept an argument by adding parentheses and choosing a name for the argument when defining the method.
+Then we can use the input within the method definition, sort of like how we use a block variable.

 ## Test your skills